-UMGC was named a National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and the Department of Homeland Security.
+UMGC was named a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE) by the National Security Agency and the Department of Homeland Security.
+UMGC is also a designated National Center of Digital Forensics Academic Excellence (CDFAE) institution.